Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Privacy-Policy.md

 ## What we store:

 - Your Discord ID
-- Data from documents created by you
+- Data from documents created or modified by you
 - Timestamps and history of document editions that were made by you
 - History of infractions from violating [rules](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Rules.md) and/or [terms of service](https://github.com/Compendium-Discord-Bot/Legal-Stuff-We-Are-Required-To-Share/blob/main/Terms-of-Service.md)
 - Data provided during support requests